 Even though cordless drills are naturally lightweight – at least compared to many corded and older cordless drills – it’s still a good idea to take a close look at the tool’s weight.
-Most cordless tools, without their battery, weight between 2 and 8 pounds, but light-duty, woodworking models tend to weight a maximum of 4 pounds.
+Most cordless tools, without their battery, weigh between 2 and 8 pounds, but light-duty, woodworking models tend to weigh a maximum of 4 pounds.
 In our opinion, lighter is better since the added weight usually means a beefier motor which may not be necessary for your next woodworking endeavor.

 Best Cordless Drill for Concrete

 Compared to woodworking cordless drills, there is a lot more flexibility in terms of what specs and features make a good concrete/masonry cordless drill.
 However, there are certain factors that you should be aware of.
-In this section, we’ll discuss combination cordless drills (combi drill for short) and how they are best-suited for concrete work.
+In this section, we’ll discuss combination cordless drills (combi drill for short) and how they are best suited for concrete work.

 What is a Combi Drill?

-A combi drill is actually a 3-in-1 cordless drill that excels at boring holes in all sorts of materials.
+A combi drill is a 3-in-1 cordless drill that excels at boring holes in all sorts of materials.
 Apart from concrete work, they can also be used for woodworking and drilling through metal.

-However, the reason why we’re discussing combi drills in this section and not in woodworking or metalwork is because they’re considered a specialty type of drill.
+However, the reason why we’re discussing combi drills in this section and not in woodworking or metalwork is that they’re considered a specialty type of drill.
 The average DIY-er may not find the need to spend more on an all-in-one cordless drill when they work exclusively with wood.

 The following is a quick guide on what you need to be on the lookout for when shopping for a combi drill.